Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning

-\textbf{Remark 2} (Distance Encoding and DRNL)~~Recently, SEAL's distance-based node labeling scheme is generalized to \textit{distance encoding}, or DE, in~\citep{li2020distance}.
+\textbf{DE and DRNL}~~In~\citep{li2020distance}, SEAL's distance-based node labeling scheme is generalized to \textit{Distance Encoding} (DE) that can be applied to $|S| > 2$ problems.
 Basically, DRNL is equivalent to DE-2 using shortest path distance.
-Instead of encoding two distances into one integer label, DE directly concatenate the two distances as a size-2 label vector.
-For example, nodes with distances 1 and 2 to the source and target nodes will be directly labeled by a vector $[1,2]$. \textbf{DE is also a valid labeling trick}, as it can also distinguish the target set $S$ and is permutation equivariant.
-Nevertheless, there are some subtle differences in their implementations that could result in significant performance differences, which is discussed in Appendix~\ref{drnlde}.
+Instead of encoding two distances into one integer label, DE injectively aggregates the embeddings of two distances into a label vector. \textbf{DE is also a valid labeling trick}, as it can also distinguish $S$ and is permutation equivariant.
+However, there are some subtle differences between DE and DRNL's implementations, which are discussed in Appendix~\ref{drnlde}.